-"I think every resident of St. Charles Parish should go to one of these," said Mary Jeansonne of Des Allemands.
-"I enjoyed every session."
 Sheriff Greg Champagne said he hopes the attendees will share their knowledge with neighbors and friends.
 "If citizens have a better understanding of what we do and why, they are in a better position to help us keep our community safe," Sheriff Champagne said.

-Residents who are interested in the course must fill out a short application at [www.stcharlessheriff.org](http://www.stcharlessheriff.org) , pass a background check, and commit to attending all nine of the weekly classes, which are currently scheduled weekly from 6 p.m. to 9 p.m. over the course of nine weeks.
+Residents who are interested in the course must fill out a short application at www.stcharlessheriff.org , pass a background check, and commit to attending all ten of the weekly classes, which are currently scheduled weekly from 5:45 p.m. to 9 p.m. over the course of nine weeks.
 Attendees must live or work in St. Charles Parish to qualify.
 The course topics include sessions about how the Criminal Investigation Bureau, Special Response Teams and K-9 units operate, as well as getting a look inside the Nelson Coleman Correctional Center and the Firing Range.